Skip to content

 Recovering a user's password via SSH

 If the standard password recovery flow on the BeAdmin login page is unavailable, you can reset any user's password from the server console.
-The recover-password command generates a temporary password for the specified user — once logged in, this password must be replaced with a permanent one right away.
+The recover-password command generates a temporary password for the specified user.

 When to use